 System operators work in power plant control rooms handling the bulk power system during normal and emergency operations.
 NERC’s System Operator Certification Program seeks to ensure system operators meet minimum qualifications.

-To earn NERC certification, an operator passes an exam and completes NERC‐approved continuing education every three years.
+To earn NERC certification, an operator passes an exam and completes NERC‐approved continuing education

 What is on the NERC Certification Exam?